jordanotsuji/etch-a-sketch/README.md

   - adjustable grid sizing

 Notes:
 - Ran into an error on safari where the mouse would get stuck selecting the size slider and not be able to let go.
-Error was caused by a body.document.onmousedown event listener interfering with the event listener for the slider.
-Fixed by moving event listener to sketch body.
+Error was caused by a document.body.onmousedown event listener which directly changed mouseDown rather than calling a funciton.
+After changing to function, the slider was functional on safari